|Home Astrology . Love Match . Dating . Wedding Date . Baby Gender . Baby Name . Marriage . Lucky Year . Lucky Bedroom Menu|

 2012 is the year of Dragon.
 Some people say 2012 is a Black Dragon or Water Dragon year.
 This is because the Stem-Branch Calendar is connected to the Five Element theory.
 Chinese calendars used the Stem-Branch system to count the days, months and years.
 There are 10 Stems and 12 Branches in this system.
 Stems are named by the Yin-Yang and Five Elements (Metal, Water, Wood, Fire and Earth).
 The Stem sequence order is Yang Wood, Yin Wood, Yang Fire, Yin Fire, Yang Earth, Yin Earth, Yang Metal, Yin Metal, Yang Water and Yin Water.
 Branches use animal names.

-The Branch sequence order is Rat, Cow, Tiger, Dragon, Snake, Horse, Sheep, Monkey, Chicken, Dog and Pig.
+The Branch sequence order is Rat, Cow, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Chicken, Dog and Pig.
 Stem and Branch are used together to form a cycle of 60 counting systems which begin with Wooden Rat and end with Water Pig.
 You can see the entire sequence from the Chinese New Year's page.
 From 1924 to 1983 is a complete cycle.
 Year 2012 is Male Water Dragon the 29th of the Stem-Branch in the system.
 Because Water is connected to Black in the Five-Element system, Year 2012 is also called the Black Dragon year.

 A dragon is a legendary creature.
 All legendary stories about Chinese dragons are from the sky, which means heaven in China.
 The image of dragon is blurred, misty, mystic, occulted, noble and untouchable.
 For China, it is the symbol of power from heaven.
 The Chinese emperor was considered the son of heaven.
 An emperor has the authority to send command to Dragons.
 One Chinese story mentioned an emperor killed a dragon in his dream.
 After 581 AD, Chinese emperors began to wear imperial robes with dragon symbols.
 During the Ching Dynasty (1644-1911 AD), the dragon can be seen everywhere on the roofs, doors, pillars, bridges, utensils in the forbidden city.
 The most powerful dragon is the five-clawed dragon.
 It appears only on the yellow imperial robe.
 Because of this, Dragon is one of most auspicious animals in China.